FerandDalatieh/farawayCalculator/README.md

 * Send POST request (for example in postman or using cUrl ... etc.) to the endpoint: http://localhost:8080/score.
 THe request body should be in the format of /src/main/resources/InputTemplate.json.
 * The response would then return the individual cards scored of each player, total score of each player and the name/score of the winner.

+Please note: the sanctuary cards IDs are the numbers that are shown on /src/main/resources/numbered-sanctuary_cards.png.
+If you prefer to directly add detailed sanctuary cards in the response, you can use the template /src/main/resources/InputTemplate_detailed-sanctuary-cards.json instead.

 ## License